EmbeddedEmerson/keras-tuning/readme.md

 When I first observed this, it surprised me.
 After duplicating a similar result on a different model, I changed strategy for evaluating hyperparameters.
 Instead training each hyperparameter combination to the desired accuracy, I looked for combinations which demonstrated significant convergence in 32 to 64 epochs.
 From there, I invested further training time into the best candidates.

 Second, notice that the simpler top architectures gives accuracies which are higher that those quoted for the corresponding Keras model.
 I don't have a reason why.
 I would speculate that because the Keras models are discerning 1000 different classes, instead of 100, they are solving a significantly more difficult problem, and  higher accuracies are more difficult to achieve.
+Again, this is speculation.

 Finally, notice that all 6 of the FGVC models attain performances comparable to their corresponding Keras versions.
 Particulary for the models which trained very quickly, these numbers validate the efficacy of transfer learning.